lorensen/VTKExamples/src/VTKBook/09Chapter9.md

  <figcaption style="color:blue"><b>Figure 9-54</b>.Two-dimensional Delaunay triangulation of a random set of points.
 Points and edges are shown highlighted with sphere glyphs and tubes.
 Only the pipeline to generate triangulation is shown.<a href="../../Cxx/Modelling/DelaunayMesh" title="DelaunayMesh"> See DelaunayMesh.cxx</a> and <a href="../../Python/Modelling/DelaunayMesh" title="DelaunayMesh"> DelaunayMesh.py</a>.</figcaption>
 </figure>

 One important concern regarding Delaunay triangulations is that the process is numerically sensitive.
 Creating triangles with poor aspect ratio (e.g., slivers) can cause the algorithm to break down.
 If you have a large number of points to triangulate, you may want to consider randomizing the point order.
 This approach tends to generate triangles with better aspect ratio and give better results.
 You may also want to consider other implementations of Delaunay triangulation that are more numerically robust.
-See <em style="color:blue;background-color: white">\[Edelsbrunner94\]</em> for an example.
+See <em style="color:green;background-color: white">\[Edelsbrunner94\]</em> for an example.

 ## 9.6 Chapter Summary
 Dividing cubes is a scalar contouring operation that generates points rather than surface primitives such as lines or polygons.
 Dense point clouds appear solid because of the limited resolution of computer images.